 Measurement is potentially the most crucial ‘DO’ in using social media for business.
 It can help you prove your successes, guide future campaigns and pinpoint any failures so you can learn and quickly change direction if necessary.

 A common mistake made by many businesses is visual inconsistencies with branding.
 Imagine the confusion when a customer who knows your brand goes in search of your business Facebook page, only to be met by a different colour scheme, different logo or slightly different name.
 At this point they’re likely to give up and leave, either assuming they’ve got the wrong page or assuming you don’t have one, and both are bad news for you.

-Make sure you maintain a very clear brand consistency throughout all of your social media channels, including logos, names and colours, to ensure your customers always know it’s you no matter where they are.
+Make sure you maintain brand consistency across all of your social media channels, including logos, names and colours, to ensure your customers always know it’s you no matter where they are.